huggingface/blog/zero-deepspeed-fairscale.md

 | deepspeed w/o cpu offload |     40 | **10.4007** |     34.9289 |
 | deepspeed w/ cpu offload  | **50** |     20.9706 | **32.1409** |

-It's easy to see that both FairScale and DeepSpeed provide great improvements over the baseline, in the total train and evaluation time but also in the batch size.
+It's easy to see that both FairScale and DeepSpeed provide great improvements over the baseline, in the total train and evaluation time, but also in the batch size.
 DeepSpeed implements more magic as of this writing and seems to be the short term winner, but Fairscale is easier to deploy.
 For DeepSpeed you need to write a simple configuration file and change your command line's launcher, with Fairscale you only need to add the `--sharded_ddp` command line argument, so you may want to try it first as it's the most low-hanging fruit.

 Following the 80:20 rule, I have only spent a few hours on these benchmarks and I haven't tried to squeeze every MB and second by refining the command line arguments and configuration, since it's pretty obvious from the simple table what you'd want to try next.
-When you will face a real project that will be running for hours and perhaps days, definitely spend more time to make sure you use the most optimal possible hyper-parameters to get your job done faster and at a minimal cost.
+When you will face a real project that will be running for hours and perhaps days, definitely spend more time to make sure you use the most optimal hyper-parameters to get your job done faster and at a minimal cost.

-If you would like to experiment with this benchmark yourself or want to know more details about the hardware and software used to run it, please, refer to this [post](https://github.com/huggingface/transformers/issues/8771#issuecomment-759248400).
+If you would like to experiment with this benchmark yourself or want to know more details about the hardware and software used to run it, please, refer to [this post](https://github.com/huggingface/transformers/issues/8771#issuecomment-759248400).

 # Fitting A Huge Model Onto One GPU